 - It is required for the people who live with that family member who is infected with Hepatitis B infection.

-- People who was infected with Hepatitis B infection but they were cleared already
+- People who were infected with Hepatitis B infection but they were cleared already